Gods

 Shortly after the festive season our new website will open up with the first public release of Godz.
 Hex (Me) is busy doing all the website material now (lots of shockwave).”

-According to Andy, Hexl0rd was struggling with the AI and sprite multiplexer in particular – maybe this was to be the downfall of the game?
+According to Andy, the coder was struggling with the AI and sprite multiplexer in particular, and could have been why the game was abandoned in the end.

 Supporting content